Mehul-web/Mimecast_TTP_Data_Connector/README.md

 ## Summary<a name="Summary"></a>

-The playbook will retrieve data from the 'Services' API and import it into a custom table within the Azure Log Analytics Workspace.
+The playbook will retrieve data from the 'Hosts' API and import it into a custom table within the Azure Log Analytics Workspace.

 ### Prerequisites<a name="Prerequisites"></a>